ddiana/CellECT/README.md

 * termcolor
 * matlab (needed for imimposemin, watershed)

-After the prerequisttes, CellECT can be installed as follows:
+After the prerequisites, CellECT can be installed as follows:

 ```
 python setup.py build
 python setup.py install
 ```

 Running CellECT
 ----------------

 CellECT can be run from command line:

 ```
 CellECT [path-to-config-file]

 ```

 The configuration file is optional and is passed to the segmentation tool if this option is selected.
 Otherwise, if not configuration file is provided and the segmentation tool option is selected, the user will be prompted to select the file through a dialog window.

 When running CellECT the user can choose from the applications available:
 * CellECT segmentation tool
 * CellECT tracking tool
 * CellECT workspace creation tool